The Pre-Purchase Inspection: What It Covers and Why It Cannot Be Skipped

 What happens when findings surface

 Most PPIs surface at least minor discrepancies.
 The question is what happens next: a good-faith seller will either remedy the issue, adjust price, or allow withdrawal without penalty.
-If a seller resists all three, that itself is useful information.
+If a seller resists all three, that itself is useful information — and often the single strongest card in negotiation.